-Although Syndicate 435 is Faraday's main platform, its capabilities have been enhanced by the formation of Faraday MGA Limited ('the MGA').
-This vehicle provides a means to accommodate our clients' needs when the Lloyd's platform does not.
-The MGA has a binding authority to write business on behalf of Berkshire Hathaway International Insurance Limited (BHIIL) and with General Reinsurance AG (GRAG), both are related companies.
+Although Syndicate 435 is Faraday's main platform, Faraday MGA Limited ('the MGA') provides a means to accommodate our clients' needs when the Lloyd's platform does not.
+The MGA has a binding authority to write business on behalf of General Reinsurance AG (GRAG) and with Berkshire Hathaway International Insurance Limited (BHIIL), both of which are related companies.